<< Click to Display Table of Contents >>

 If you choose to register, the Registration window will come up.
 Fill that in and follow the prompts, being sure to Submit your registration.
-The email address you use in the registration will become your login user name.
+The email address you use in the registration will become your login username.

-After the registration, you will be informed that Software4Nonprofits will set up your web database and login for you, and email you with your login information when that is ready.
+After the registration, you will be informed that Software4Nonprofits will set up your remote database and login for you, and email you with your login information when that is ready.
 The program will then exit, since you cannot proceed until we send you that information.
 We will always get back to you in at most 24 hours, but usually much sooner.

 On any login after your initial registration (if needed), you will be brought to the following window:

 Enter your login email address and password, and click Login.
-The email address is not case-sensitive (so you can enter it with any capitalization) but the password is case-sensitive.
+The email address is not case-sensitive (so you can enter it with any capitalization), but the password is case-sensitive.